5uperpalo/success6g-edge/networking.md

 <details>
 <summary>Traffic flow:</summary>

-1. Kubeflow instructs Kserve to deploy a model
+1. Admin user instructs Kserve to deploy a model
 2. Kserve queries the model from Minio storage
 3. Kserve updates/”serves” the model in all Kserver inference Pods